aabagdi/AaditBagdi-WebDev-LabNotebook/reflection.md

 The CSS exercises were a little harder than the HTML ones.
 I was able to finish most of them, but for some of them (the Flexbox and CSS Grid ones), I got a bit of help from Claude 3.5.
 I found it a little challenging due to me having to miss class due to health problems.
 The other ones were pretty straightforward and I used only the class resources to complete them.

 ### JavaScript
 These were very straightforward to me.
 I finished these without any help.
 I found the API fetching one pretty interesting, not because it was hard, but because of it being different compared to my main language, Swift.
-I decided to make it a bit fancier and added the loading gif in the assets as a loading indicator.